fsprojects/fantomas/docs/Formatting-Elmish-code.md

 The second argument starts its opening bracket right after the closing of the attributes.
 The closing bracket of the children matches the start column of the tag unless the entire expression is short.

-Like with `felizExpression`, children have one extra indent starting from the parent tag column.
+Like with `fsharp_single_argument_web_mode`, children have one extra indent starting from the parent tag column.

 ```fsharp